dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-09-19-xp-practices-to-rule-the-flow.md

 ---
-title: Two Lean practices to rule the flow
+title: XP practices to rule the flow
 ---

 Building quality in and fast flow cannot happen without short feedback loops.